 There are numerous peaks on this route, including 11 and a half summits on Skregmore (some say 3 summits, but it seemed like more), a sub-summit on the Beenkeragh ridge known as The Bones and a couple of significant sub-summits on Caher.
 These are anglicized names and for the most part can be pronounced phonetically.

-I was scoping out routes for hiker’s tours of Ireland that I will be guiding and learned a lot about the Reeks during my stay in Kerry.
-One thing that I learned is that the Beenkeragh ridge can be dangerous.
+I was scoping out routes for future tours and learned a lot about the Reeks during my stay in Kerry.
+One thing that I learned is that the Beenkeragh ridge isn’t for the acrophobic.

 The Beenkeragh Ridge connects Beenkeragh (the second highest peak in Ireland at 3314 feet) with Carrauntoohil (the highest at 3412 feet).
-It is about a mile between the two summits and half of this distance is on a knife edge ridge with multiple locations where a step to the right or to the left wouldn’t end well.
+The two summits are about a mile apart and half of this distance is on a knife edge ridge.
+There are multiple locations on the ridge where a step to the right or to the left wouldn’t end well.
 This would be dangerous in high winds.